-A large percentage of our turnover is in the field of buildings for the arts, broadcasting, recording and education.
-The vast majority of our work is the direct result of specific recommendations from clients and designers with whom we have worked before.
-We therefore have an enviable reputation for reliability, technical excellence and client satisfaction.
+The vast majority of our work comes from specific recommendations from clients and designers with whom we have worked before.
+We are proud of our reputation for reliability, technical excellence and client satisfaction.

-As a privately owned limited company we do not suffer from the financial pressures that would come from a parent company or external shareholders.
-This financial independence allows our working practices to be led by consideration of quality, ethics and sustainability.
+As a privately owned limited company, we do not suffer from the financial pressures arising out of a parent company or external shareholders.
+This financial independence allows our working practices to be led by quality, ethics and sustainability.

-Or to put that less formally – if we were in business just for the money, we’d be in the legal or financial sectors.
-Not being driven by artificial financial targets means that we can do our job properly.
+To put that less formally, if we were in business just for the money, we’d be in the legal or financial sectors.
+Not being driven by artificial financial targets means that we can do our job well.
 We find it’s a lot less stressful and a lot more fun that way.
 It means that we can take time to think and talk about each project, however small or seemingly routine.
 The result is that no job leaves the office without having been discussed in depth, not just at the report-checking stage but before the report is even started.